dansimco/HTML5-Cheat-Sheet/README.md

 #HTML5 Cheat Sheet

-This is just the file I personalle use to stress test branding stylesheets
+This is just the file I personally use to stress test branding stylesheets